If you missed the first instalment, you can read it here before enjoying the end of the story.

 “What happened to your soldiers?”

-The silence stretches so long I begin to wonder why he does not answer.
+The silence stretches so long I begin to wonder why he does not answer what ought to be a simple question.
 Should I push or let it go?

 “Ain’t allowed to talk about it,” he finally says in a quiet, timid voice.